 - Beaver Builder Framework Theme

 The base theme you can use when building a website with Beaver Builder.

 Compatible with WP Bakery Page Builder.

 This theme also includes WP Bakery Page Builder.

 Released with WordPress 3.8.
 Still receives regular updates.

 Unlike the previous multipurpose themes in this list, this theme can be downloaded and used for free.
 There are also a lot of free plugins for it.

 This theme is also available for free.
 It is recommended by the developers of Elementor Builder.

-At ICDSoft, we understand the importance WordPress has on the entire web industry, so we have introduced a lot of features to make managing WordPress even easier.
-Through the WordPress section of our hosting Control Panel, you can easily install WordPress, create backups and staging websites, easily enable SSL, change your website URL, check your website for issues and much more.
+At ICDSoft, we understand the importance WordPress has for the entire web industry, so we have introduced a lot of features to make managing WordPress even easier.
+Through the WordPress section of our hosting Control Panel, you can easily install WordPress, create backups and staging websites, easily enable SSL, change your website URL, check your website for issues, and much more.
 The WordPress command line interface is available on all servers.
-Our customer support is also very knowledgeable in dealing with WordPress related issues.
-Start working on your new WordPress site in a few minutes or have your existing site transferred for free by our team of experts.
+Our customer support team is also very knowledgeable in dealing with WordPress-related issues.
+With our hosting service, you can start working on your new WordPress site in a few minutes or have your existing site transferred for free by our team of experts.

-WordPress comes preinstalled with all hosting accounts purchased at: https://www.icdsoft.com/en/hosting/wordpress and to request a free migration, just post us a ticket through the convenient support area in your Account Panel.
+WordPress comes pre-installed with all hosting accounts purchased at https://www.icdsoft.com/en/hosting/wordpress, and to request a free migration, just post a ticket through the convenient support area in your Account Panel.